MikkoSarreal/linktree/README.md

 Unit testing can be started by running `npm test` in the app root folder.

 ## Future Improvements
+* Improve accessbility
-*
+* Improve responsiveness

 ## Decisions

-Universal Code is Easier to Maintain and Scale
-Another reason would be to make your UI components as universal as possible.
-That means using universal technologies (JS, CSS, HTML), as oppose to library/framework-specific code (for example, ‘styled-components’ or even embedding you styling in your React components).
+* Utilized css variables instead of library/framework-specific code (styled-components, jss) to apply global styles.
+This is to make any transistion to different code easier if we do decide in the future.